nyawoi/MultiplayerFix/README.md

 MultiplayerFix re-enables multiplayer functionality in [Zumbi Blocks 1.0.7.0](https://zumbiblocks.yolasite.com/).

 > [!WARNING]
 > Zumbi Blocks is a peer-to-peer (P2P) game and will share your device's IP address with whomever you play with.
-Only play with people you trust.
-> The mod will proxy all traffic in a future update.
-Until then, stay safe.
+> Only play with people you trust, and use a VPN or proxy when playing with strangers.

 ## Features
 - Re-enables the server list